Black Reflections: On Our Family's Year in Liberia

 I would like to say thank you Kaylan for what you are doing for Africa.
 It is vital that we present the positive side of Africa because this continent has been pushed to the wayside for far too long.
 Many of our people are afraid to return to Africa because of the information that has been propagated through the media and this is unfair to Africans throughout the diaspora.
 We need to unite as a people and the only way we can do this is by dispelling the myths and lies that degrade our people worldwide and get back to our Creator.

-Is there somewhere we can follow your experience?
+WHERE CAN WE can follow your experience?

 I regularly blog about my family’s homeschooling journey (traveling, autism, unschooling, etc.) and other educational issues at Natural Homeschooling.